hobbyquaker/cul/README.md

 * **coc** (default: ```false```)
     has to be enabled for usage with [COC](http://busware.de/tiki-index.php?page=COC)), changes default baudrate to 38400 and default serialport to /dev/ttyACM0
-* **rssi** (default: ```true```) receive rssi (signal strength) value with every message (works only if init is true)
+* **rssi** (default: ```true```) receive rssi (signal strength) value with every message (works only if init and parse are both true)

 pass options when creating a new cul object:
 ```javascript